Tony177/DiscordBot/README.md

 # Introduction
 Simple discord bot based on discord.js https://github.com/discordjs/discord.js capable of reproduce audio and track message.
 Change the TOKEN in config.json before running it, you find it on your Discord Bot Info page.
-EVERY command need to be preceded with the prefix and need to have one blank space after, i.e. !play audio.mp3.
+EVERY command need to be preceded with the prefix and need to have one blank space after, i.e. !play audio1

 # Streaming Audio
 "audio1.mp3" and "audio2.mp3" are intended as a generic audio you want to run, in order to play them you have to use the keyword "play".
+You can list every audio located in the directory "Music" using the keyword "list".
-You can even play any audio from youtube with the command "yt" followeb by the url.
+You can even play any audio from youtube with the command "yt" followed by the url.
 You can stop any audio in any moment using the keyword "stop".